 If you make changes to an active rule, the rule must be turned on again for the changes to take effect.

 Record video when the camera detects an object

-This example explains how to set up the camera to start recording to the SD card when the camera detects an object.
-The recording will include five seconds before detection and one minute after detection ends.
+This example explains how to set up the camera to start recording to the SD card five seconds before it detects an object and to stop one minute after.